zunderlab/FLOWMAP/README.md

   * `per` - affects connectivity, recommended default is 1
   * `save.folder` - where you want the output files to be saved to, default is set to current directory or getwd() result
   * `name.sort` - sort timepoints according to time label in alphabetical/numerical order, default is set to TRUE for sorting
-  * `downsample` - use SPADE density-dependent downsampling, in which case you may want to specify and pass optional variables `exclude.pctile`, `target.pctile`, `target.number`, `target.percent`, default is set to FALSE for downsampling
   * `clustering` - cluster within each timepoint, in which case you will want to specify optional variable `cluster.numbers`, default is set to FALSE for clustering
   * `seed.X` - an integer that sets the seed, can be re-used to reproduce results, default is set to 1
   * `savePDFs` - produce PDF files or only produce graphml files, default is set to TRUE for printing all results